How did you learn to bake?

 Every Bosnian social event I can remember was all about food.
-Whether you go for the savoury breads and pies, or layered luscious desserts, you soon realise how food-centric Bosnians are.
-Food is family; food is friendship; and is an integral part of social interactions.
+Whether you go for the savoury bread and pies, or layered luscious desserts, you soon realise how food-centric Bosnians are.
+Food is family; food is friendship and an integral part of social interactions.

 There is nothing light or half-hearted about Bosnian cooking.
 It’s rich, creamy, salty, sweet, and buttery and there are always leftovers.
 There is no such thing as too much food.
 Bosnian food is all about sharing and enjoying it straight out of the dish if you wish.

 Bosnian food calls on many spices.
 Paprika, parsley, bay leaves and Bosnians are no strangers to a little salt and pepper... and then a little more.
 I grew up enjoying Bosnian pitas - pies made with homemade pastry rolled out on large sheets and then filled with meat or potato, spinach and cheese.
 Pita reminds me of home.

 In Bosnia, the fresh produce, the meat and veg, the eggs, honey, cream, yoghurt can all be locally produced.
 Typical ingredients would include potatoes, tomatoes, onions, garlic, cabbage, mushroom, spinach and beans and sour cream is often served with many savoury traditional dishes.